3-Methylcatechol: Metabolism

 The enzyme 1,2-dihydroxy-6-methylcyclohexa-3,5-dienecarboxylate dehydrogenase uses 1,2-dihydroxy-6-methylcyclohexa-3,5-dienecarboxylate and NAD+ to produce 3-methylcatechol, NADH and CO2.

 The isofunctional enzymes of catechol 1,2-dioxygenase from species of Acinetobacter, Pseudomonas, Nocardia, Alcaligenes and Corynebacterium oxidize 3-methylcatechol according to both the intradiol and extradiol cleavage patterns.
 However, the enzyme preparations from Brevibacterium and Arthrobacter have only the intradiol cleavage activity.

 Related compounds

 The 3-methylcatechol structural motif is rare in natural products.
-Known examples include calopin and a δ-lactone derivative, O-acetylcyclocalopin A, which have been isolated from the fungus Caloboletus calopus.
+Known examples include calopin and a δ-lactone derivative, O-acetylcyclocalopin A|O-acetylcyclocalopin A, which have been isolated from the fungus Caloboletus calopus.